jitsi/handbook/README.md

 ## Ccontributing

-We appreiate all contributions to this repository.
-Pleasse make a Pull Request, no matter how small, all contributions are vaaluable!
+We appreciate all contributions to this repository.
+Please make a **Pull Request**, no matter how small, all contributions are vaaluable!